* Important *

 strikethrough formatting to your selected words.

-9. Unordered list – Select this option to turn your content into an unordered list, e.g.:
+9. Unordered list – Turns your text into an unordered list like the example below:

 - List item 1

 10. Ordered list – Turns your selected text block into an ordered list like the example below: